samuelfekete/pledger/readme.md

 - disputed (bool)
 - charged back (bool)

+We could have an index on (client ID, tx ID) for quick lookup when updating a transaction.

 For deposits `amount` is positive, and for withdrawals `amount` is negative.
-(We could potentially have an index on (client ID, tx ID) for quick lookup when updating a transaction).
 When we come across a dispute, we change `disputed` to `true`.
 When we come across a resolve, we change `disputed` to `false`.
 When we come across a chargeback, if `disputed` is `true`, we change `disputed` to `false`, and change `charged back` to `true`.

 To get the sums for an account, we loop over the transactions for each client, in the order that they came in.
 If the transaction is not disputed, we add the amount to `available` and to `total` - provided that